bowo-prasetyo/forkbuild/README.md

 ## Current Status

-**Version 0.2.11** — Spatial Discovery & Content Resolution
+**Version 0.2.12** — World View Streaming & Runtime Integration

-0.2.11 formalizes the placement-first discovery pipeline: the World View discovers spatial records first, determines which publications are relevant to the current viewport, and only then loads the corresponding snapshots.
-Content is never scanned wholesale.
+0.2.12 bridges the spatial discovery pipeline with the live World View runtime.
+The WorldViewStreamingSession manages the lifecycle of loaded worlds using hysteresis to prevent boundary flickering, caches publication content to avoid redundant I/O, and gracefully isolates failures.

 ## Features